On-Campus Practical Labs

 - Physical Therapy Center for Clinical Education and Health Promotion

 Buildings 34 and 39

-The Office of Student and Alumni Services, the Executive Administrative offices – including the Offices of the President, the Provost, Finance & Administration, Human Resources, Development, and Communications & Marketing – along with the Center for Interprofessional Studies and Innovation are across the street, on the second and third floors of Building 34.
+The Office of Student and Alumni Services, the Executive Administrative offices – including the Offices of the President, the Provost, Finance & Administration, Human Resources, Development, and Strategic Communications – along with the Center for Interprofessional Studies and Innovation are across the street, on the second and third floors of Building 34.

 Down one block in Building 39, on the ground floor, are the Office of Enrollment Services (Admissions, Financial Aid, the Registrar and Bursar), and departmental offices for the School of Nursing.

 In 2012 the Institute expanded by 21,000 square feet taking over the top floor of 2 Constitution Center, just outside the Navy Yard and directly overlooking the USS Constitution, more commonly known as “Old Ironsides.”
 The addition includes new and expanded physical therapy labs, a 102-seat active learning classroom with state-of-the-art technology, and lounge and study areas that students from nursing, occupational therapy, physical therapy, and speech-language pathology share.

 In fall 2014 the Occupational Therapy Center for Participation and Community Reintegration opened in 2CC.
 The center is an active-learning area which includes a kitchen, living room, bedroom, and bathroom.
 It allows students in the entry-level Doctor of Occupational Therapy (OTD) program to seamlessly move from the classroom and immediately put into practice what they learned without leaving the lab.
 These instructional spaces are designed to replicate a typical home and not be fully ADA compliant.